Daily Investment Over the Occasional View

 - Sarcasm, cynicism and pointing out faults gave me a false feeling of superiority and cleverness.

-Even though life was pretty good, I felt a constant, vague background of unhappiness, anxiety, and frustration, a lost in the wilderness feeling.
+I felt a constant, vague background of unhappiness, anxiety, and frustration, a lost in the wilderness feeling.

 I came to realize that a positive attitude is nice but not enough.
 Reading hundreds of books is not enough.